Monitoring energy bills

 Internal wall insulation

 Insulation material is attached to the inside of exterior walls.
 This is done using either insulation boards or by building a stud wall that is filled with insulation.
-This could be a DIY project or can be installed by a professional.
+You can do this yourself or it can be installed by a professional.

 External wall insulation